sxxxhjjj/666/README.md

     local now = tick()
     if force ~= true and now - (CameraLastApplyAt or 0) < (CameraApplyCooldown or 0.22) then return end CameraLastApplyAt = now

     pcall(function()
         local cam = workspace.CurrentCamera
         local char = LocalPlayer.Character or Character
-        if not cam or not char then return end CameraMode = NormalizeCameraMode(CameraMode)
+        if not cam or not char then return end

+        CameraMode = NormalizeCameraMode(CameraMode)
         local target, humanoid = GetCameraTargetForMode(char)
         if not target then return end

-        if humanoid and not AutoFarmEnabled and not LockActive and not FarmCollecting then humanoid.AutoRotate = true
+        -- Do not fight farming movement.
+Only restore autorotate when the farm lock is not controlling it. if humanoid and not AutoFarmEnabled and not LockActive and not FarmCollecting then humanoid.AutoRotate = true
         end

         if cam.CameraType ~= Enum.CameraType.Custom then
             cam.CameraType = Enum.CameraType.Custom
         end

-        if cam.CameraSubject ~= target then
+        -- Write only when needed so the camera will not reset/flicker and will not lag from spam writes. if cam.CameraSubject ~= target then
             cam.CameraSubject = target
         end